 For international sourcing, destination and timeline matter early.
 Many buyers care less about a shopping-cart style experience and more about whether the model can be confirmed, whether the application is understood, and whether the commercial path will stay clear through export follow-up.

 A good monitoring-system RFQ therefore includes model, quantity, site context, destination, and any available photos.
-That is enough to move from uncertainty into a more reliable quotation thread.
+Buyers can review monitoring-related items from the product catalog or send details directly through DRIVEKNMS RFQ support for follow-up.